 according to the promise he made to our ancestors,

 And Mary remained with her about three months and then returned to her home.

-God created us in his own image and likeness.
-We can reflect on Our Lady's Assumption in light of this deep truth from the creation story.
+All of humanity, male and female, are created in the image and likeness of God.
+We can reflect on Our Lady's Assumption in light of this basic principle from the creation story.
 Mostly we are tempted to reverse this process and try to shape God in our own image and likeness.
 Naturally we have a limited concept of our Creator.
 How we cling to the notion of a docile God, who will grant our wishes if only we ask him in the right way; or an indulgent God who will turn a blind eye on the double standards in our lives; or a vengeful God, whom we obey only out of fear.
 To test the quality of our faith we might wonder, Do my ideas resemble Mary's vision of God, especially as in today's gospel when she says, "My soul glorifies the Lord, and my spirit rejoices in God my Saviour."

 Mary combines sincere worship of God with deep joy in his presence, in the spirit of the advice given to the early Christians, "Rejoice always.
 Pray without ceasing" (1 Thess 5:17).
 In her Magnificat, Mary is enraptured by God, she does not ask anything for herself, she is not worried about the future; she thinks only of the goodness of God up to the present moment, and of the gratitude she owes to God.
 In her we have the supreme example of someone totally captivated by the love of God.
 In this sense, she is the fairest of all God's creatures.